Banat: Geography

 Banat is defined as the part of the Pannonian Basin bordered by the Danube to the south, the Tisza to the west, the Mureș to the north and the Southern Carpathians to the east.
-The historical Banat totals an area of 28,526 km².
+The historical Banat totals an area of 28,526 km2.
 Various sources indicate figures slightly different from this.
-When the province was divided in 1920, Romania was assigned an area of 18,966 km² (approximately ⅔ of the total), the Kingdom of Serbs, Croats and Slovenes 9,276 km² (approximately ⅓ of the total), and Hungary 284 km² (approximately 1% of the total).
+When the province was divided in 1920, Romania was assigned an area of 18,966 km2 (approximately two thirds of the total), the Kingdom of Serbs, Croats and Slovenes 9,276 km2 (approximately one third of the total), and Hungary 284 km2 (approximately 1% of the total).

 The Romanian Banat is mountainous in the south and southeast, while in the north, west and southwest it is flat and in some places marshy.
 Some Banat mountain massifs constitute the western branch of the Southern Carpathians, i.e., Țarcu Mountains and Cerna Mountains.
-The Poiana Ruscă Mountains and Banat Mountains with the Semenic, Anina, Dognecea, Almăj and Locva divisions are part of the Western Carpathians.
+The Poiana Ruscă Mountains and Banat Mountains with the Semenic, Anina, Dognecea, Almăj and Locva divisions are part of the Western Romanian Carpathians.
 The western pre-mountainous hills make up about a third of the historical Banat territory.
 Their altitude varies between 200 and 400 meters.
 The high plain (with altitudes of over 100 meters, up to 140 meters) is represented by the plains of Vinga, Buziaș, Gătaia and Fizeș.
 The plains with intermediate altitudes, between 100 and 130 meters, are the plains of Hodoni, Duboz, Tormac, Jamu Mare, Arad and Sânnicolau Mare, and the low plain (with altitudes below 100 meters) is represented by the river meadows, the floodplains before the extensive regularization works.
 These plains, components of the Pannonian Plain, represent another third of the Banat area.
 Worth mentioning are the two extinct volcanoes from Lucareț and Gătaia: Piatra Roșie (211 m) and Șumigu (200 m), respectively.

 The relief of Serbian Banat is monotonous, except for a few morphological units: the Vršac Mountains, the Bela Crkva basin and the east Banat alluvium.
 The largest stretch of sand in Europe, today stabilized and covered with vegetation, Deliblatska Peščara, also lies in Serbian Banat.